-When the Barristers are away from Chambers then any papers are stored in a secure locked facility.
+When the Barristers are away from Chambers then any papers are stored in as safe a place as practical.
 No sensitive papers are left on view.
-It is the sole responsibility of the Barristers to ensure that any papers that are deemed confidential are stored in the appropriate manner.
+It is the sole responsibility of the Barristers to ensure that any papers that are deemed confidential are stored in a sensible manner.

 Discussion amongst Members of Chambers

 Barristers do not discuss cases that they are involved with on opposite sides unless it is done so on a formal basis.
 Both Counsel and Clerks are aware of the discretion required when dealing with other members of Chambers or Solicitors.

 If there is a breach of confidentiality then all necessary steps will be taken to minimise the extent and effect of the breach.
 The Barrister instructed must question his/her role in the case.
 In the unfortunate event of a breach, Chambers’ procedures will be reviewed and any appropriate action taken if necessary.

 When Chambers allow mini-pupils or people on work-experience into Chambers, they are expected to sign a “confidentiality agreement”.
 Lincoln House Chambers will take any appropriate action against an individual disclosing any sensitive or confidential information.